Marble Hill, Manhattan: Separation from Manhattan Island

+Marble Hill once unmistakably belonged to Manhattan, forming the island's northernmost tip.
+The Spuyten Duyvil Creek flowed to the neighborhood's north, connecting the Hudson and Harlem Rivers.
+The creek separated Marble Hill from the Bronx, and by extension, the North American mainland.
+Marble Hill became an island in its own right in 1817, when two small streams were dug up to form a 30-foot-wide canal.
+This waterway ran 1500 feet east–west from the Spuyten Duyvil Creek to the Harlem River at approximately 222nd Street, cutting off Marble Hill from Manhattan Island.
+Known at different times as Dyckman's Canal, Boltons’ Canal, or Nichols’ Canal, the waterway once powered Curtis and John Bolton's marble mill, which sat alongside it.

 After an increase in ship traffic in the 1890s, the United States Army Corps of Engineers determined that a wide canal was needed for a shipping route between the Hudson and Harlem rivers.
 Such a canal had been proposed since the early 19th century.
-In the 1810s, a narrow canal had been dug through the south end of Marble Hill at approximately 222nd Street, known as "Boltons' Canal" or "Dyckman Canal".

 Construction of such a waterway, the Harlem River Ship Channel, finally started in January 1888.
 The canal was to be 400 ft in width and had a depth of 15 ft to 18 ft.
 It would be cut directly through the rock of Dyckman's Meadow, making a straight course to the Hudson River.

 The first section of the canal, the cut at Marble Hill, was completed in 1895 and opened on June 17 of that year.
 Several festivities including parades were held to commemorate the occasion.
 This rendered Marble Hill an island bounded by the canal to the south and the original course of the Harlem River to the north.
 The Greater New York Charter of 1897 designated Marble Hill as part of the Borough of Manhattan.
 A bridge opened over the former Marble Hill alignment of the creek in 1900, carrying Broadway.
 The bridge's superstructure was demolished shortly afterward, with the construction of the IRT subway above Broadway in 1904.